Joëlle Wintrebert

-Joëlle Wintrebert (born 1949 in Toulon) is a French writer.
+Joëlle Wintrebert is a French writer.
 She primarily writes science fiction, but also writes children's literature and journalism.
 She has won the Prix Rosny-Aîné three times, first in 1980.
 She also edited the anthology series Univers.

 Biography

 Joëlle Wintrebert graduated in cinema from Paris VIII in 1971, and in literature from the same university in 1972.

 She first worked in the audio-visual industry, handling tasks usually forgotten in the credits in television scripts, notably for Arpad, the Gypsy (1973–1974), Spartakus and the Sun Beneath the Sea and Rahan (1985–1987).

 She then turned to journalism.
 She was editor of the French magazine Horizons du fantastique in 1975 and of the annual anthology Univers (magazine) from 1983 to 1985.
 It was during this period that she discovered science fiction.
 She wrote reviews and columns for a number of magazines, including Fiction, L'Inconnu, Creepy, Vampirella and L'Écho des savanes.
 She wrote a column on science fiction for À suivre until 1998.

 She has also reviewed translations from Barbara Cartland.
 In 1979, 1980 and 1982, she was press officer for the Festival de la SF et de l'Imaginaire in Metz (France).
 In 1990, she was in charge of the regional press at the Angoulême International Comics Festival.